 NuScale, with the support of Fluor, expects to bring its technology to market by 2020.
 Commercialization of NuScale's SMR technology for U.S. and international deployment is expected to have a significant, positive effect on employment; enhance manufacturing capability; and boost U.S. leadership in non-proliferation.

-Additionally, in March 2012, NuScale Power LLC signed a Memorandum of Agreement with the Savannah River Site (SRS) and Savannah River National Laboratory (SRNL) as further demonstration of the U.S. Department of Energy's commitment to commercialize American-designed small nuclear power plants.
+Additionally, in March 2012, NuScale signed a Memorandum of Agreement with the Savannah River Site (SRS) and Savannah River National Laboratory (SRNL) as further demonstration of the U.S. Department of Energy's commitment to commercialize American-designed small nuclear power plants.

 In January 2017, Fluor announced that NuScale completed and formally submitted its design certification application for SMR commercial power plant design to the U.S. Nuclear Regulatory Commission.

 In March 2017, two months after application submission, the NRC accepted NuScale's design certification application, confirming that the submission addresses all NRC requirements to conduct a full review.

 In January 2018, the U.S. Nuclear Regulatory Commission concluded that application of NuScale's safety design approach eliminates the need for class 1E power for its small modular reactor (SMR).